Photo-switchable liquid crystalline brush as an aligning surface for liquid crystals: modelling via mesoscopic computer simulations: Mesoscopic model for the photo-switchable liquid crystralline brush

 \section{Mesoscopic model for the photo-switchable liquid crystralline brush}

-The model LCPB considered here, contains a set of $N_{br}$ polymer molecules of the side-chain architecture, grafted to the bottom surface of the simulation box using an uniform pattern, see Fig.~\ref{BR_model}.
+The model LCPB considered here, comprises a set of $N_\text{br}$ polymer molecules of the side-chain architecture, grafted to the bottom surface of the simulation box by the first monomer of each molecule, shown in pink in figure~\ref{BR_model}(a).
+These grafted monomers are considered to be frozen: their positions are arranged using a regular 2D pattern and are fixed throughout the simulations, see figure~\ref{BR_model}(b).
+We expect the exact type of a pattern to have a minimal influence on the obtained results as long as it is kept homogeneous in space.
 Following our previous works \cite{Ilnytskyi2010,Ilnytskyi2013,Slyusarchuk2014,Ilnytskyi2016a,Ilnytskyi2016b,Slyusarchuk2020}, we employ a coarse-grained modelling approach.
-It utilizes splitting each polymer molecule into a set of connected beads, each representing a specific atomic group, e.g. a fragment of three $CH_2$ units, ester group, the azobenzene unit, etc. As the result, each molecule contains a backbone of $36$ spherical beads and $12$ side chains, where each side chain contains a spacer of two spherical beads and a terminal spherocylinder bead mimicking the azobenzene chromophore.
+It utilizes splitting each polymer molecule into a set of connected beads, each representing a specific atomic group, e.g., a fragment of three CH${_2}$ units, ester group, the azobenzene unit, etc. As a result, each molecule contains a backbone of $36$ spherical beads and $12$ side chains, where each side chain contains a spacer of two spherical beads and a terminal spherocylinder bead mimicking the azobenzene chromophore.
 Because of the coarse-grained nature of a model, the same spherocylinder shape is used for both \textit{trans-} and \textit{cis}-isomers of azobenzene, whereas the differences between them are reflected in different interaction potentials involving these isomers.
 We consider LCPB in an explicit solvent, represented by spherical beads.
-To simplify following notations, we will denote spherical beads of a polymer and of a solvent via subscripts $p$ and $s$, respectively; spherocylinder bead representing \textit{trans-} or \textit{cis-}isomer via subscripts $t$ and $c$, respectively, whereas the case of any of these isomers will be denoted by $a$.
-All spherical beads are chosen to have the same diameter of $\sigma_p=\sigma_s=4.59\mathrm{\AA}$, spherocylinder chromophore beads are characterised by the diameter $\sigma_a=3.74\mathrm{\AA}$ of their spherical cap and by the elongation of $L/\sigma_a=3$, where $L$ is the separation between the centers of their spherical caps.
+To simplify the following notations, we denote spherical beads of a polymer and of a solvent via subscripts $p$ and $s$, respectively; spherocylinder bead representing \textit{trans-} or \textit{cis-}isomer via subscripts $t$ and $c$, respectively, whereas the case of any of these isomers is denoted by $a$.
+All spherical beads are chosen to have the same diameter of $\sigma_p=\sigma_s=4.59$~{\AA}, spherocylinder chromophore beads are characterised by the diameter $\sigma_a=3.74$~{\AA} of their spherical cap and by the elongation of $L/\sigma_a=3$, where $L$ is the separation between the centers of their spherical caps.

 The expression for the intramolecular bonded interactions